AndyFul/Hard_Configurator/README.md

 https://github.com/AndyFul/Hard_Configurator/raw/master/Hard_Configurator_setup_6.0.1.1.exe

-Support for Windows 11 22H2 added in the new beta version.
+## Support for Windows 11 22H2 added in the new beta version.

-Support for Windows 11 up to ver.
-21H1 added from version 6.0.0.0.

 Windows 11 ver.
 22H2 (fresh installation) turns off by default Software Restriction Policies.
 So, Hard_Configurator ver.
 6.0.1.1 cannot use SRP (restrictions from the left panel in H_C ).
 This issue is corrected in the new beta version.
 The new